Badgerati/Pode/docs/Tutorials/ServerRestarting/FileMonitoring.md

 # File Monitoring

-Pode has support for file monitoring which can trigger the server restart, this occurs if Pode detects any file changes within the root directory of your server's script.
+Pode has support for file monitoring which can trigger the server to restart, this occurs if Pode detects any file changes within the root directory of your server.
 To enable file monitoring you can either use the `-FileMonitor` switch on your [`server`](../../Functions/Core/Server) script, or enable it through the `pode.json` configuration file as follows:

 ```powershell
 Server {